15 Phylogenomics

 What is in the data?

-• in this practical, we will investigate the phylogenetic position of four prehistorical Y. pestis strains that we have recently discovered: KZL002, GZL002, CHC004 and VLI092
+• In this practical, we will investigate the phylogenetic position of four prehistorical Y. pestis strains that we have recently discovered: KZL002, GZL002, CHC004 and VLI092

 Tip